alexwarren/alexwarren.github.io/_posts/2009-10-12-most-unpopular-office-sweets-ever.md

 ---
 When I was in Hong Kong I went to a shop called <a href="http://www.ajiichiban.com.hk/eng/index.php" target="_blank">Aji Ichiban</a> to pick up some sweets for the office.

-I really wanted to pick up some <a href="http://www.alexwarren.co.uk/2009/10/03/hong-kong-day-3-bone-crunchin-good/" target="_blank">duck kidneys</a> but UK customs forbid importing meat from outside the EU.
+I really wanted to pick up some <a href="/2009/10/03/hong-kong-day-3-bone-crunchin-good">duck kidneys</a> but UK customs forbid importing meat from outside the EU.
 So, I had to make do with some other weird-looking "treats", and they turned out to be almost as off-putting.

 Usually whenever an email goes out about free food, there is a stampede and very quickly nothing is left.
 You'd think my colleagues never got fed.
 This time though, a few hovered around my desk, poking the sweets curiously and only a brave few were tempted to try one, with some trepidation.